elbernante/travelshot/README.md

 Travel Shot
 ======================================

 Web application for sharing travel photos.
-Project 3 for Udacity Full Stack Nano Degree.
 Developed with Flask and SQLAlchemy, and using third party authentication services (G Plus and Facebook).

 Setting Up